djeada/Statistics-Notes/notes/spatial_statistics/README.md

 # Spatial Statistics

-Spatial statistics studies observations whose dependence is related to location.
-The right starting chapter depends on what kind of spatial object is observed.
+Spatial statistics studies observations whose dependence is structured by location.
+This unit comes after the core probability, covariance, inference, regression, and model-assessment material because spatial dependence changes how ordinary independent-sample reasoning should be applied.

 ## Choose by Data Type